-Cascade Peace Park
+Hiking at Cascade Peace Park

-8900 Grand River Dr SE Ada, MI 49301
+8900 Grand River Dr SE, Ada, MI 49301

-Coming at nearly 200 acres in size, the park is heavily wooded and is a great place to treat yourself to a long, shaded walk under towering oak, maple, and cherry trees.
+Coming in at nearly 200 acres in size, the park is heavily wooded and is a great place to treat yourself to a long, shaded walk under towering oak, maple, and cherry trees.

 Trails take you up some big hills that will be sure to get your heart pumping.

-There are Two Trailheads at Cascade Park
+Two Trailheads for Cascade Peace Park

 No matter which trailhead you choose, both start with an uphill climb.

-If you park at the Bolt Ave entrance, you’ll find the initial incline is a fun challenge (especially if you happen to be babywearing a toddler.
+If you park at the Bolt Ave entrance, you’ll find the initial incline is a fun challenge (especially if you happen to be baby-wearing a toddler).
 It also offers some excellent views at the highest points.

 We hike here often.
-On our most recent visit, there were quite a few cars in the parking lot but we didn’t pass that many other hikers during our stay.
+On our most recent visit, there were quite a few cars in the parking lot, but we didn’t pass that many other hikers during our stay.
 We saw the most people at the trailhead.

 This trail was blissfully quiet.
 We noticed every bird chirp and squirrel scurry.